7 mistakes when choosing window coverings

 These considerations play across each room.
 You can most likely still use that fabric, but changing its use for every window’s unique needs will ensure you keep loving it for years to come.
 Our design team is incredibly experienced at making sure each room’s design and functionality blend together seamlessly.
 And yes, we can use your beloved fabric to make custom treatments (and pillows) for you!

 When it comes to length, nearly touching the floor looks amazing, and is usually a good goal to aim for.
 Gathering draperies in pools on the floor really should only be reserved for bedrooms where pets never go, and to create a dramatic, romantic look.
 Most people are afraid to put the supporting hardware high above the window as well, but that’s what you want to do.
 Go as high as you can, with maybe an inch between the top of your hardware and your ceiling or crown molding.
-This makes the windows look larger and beautiful.
+This makes the windows look larger and more beautiful.

 With blinds or shades, too long looks sloppy as they’ll wad up or hang down awkwardly, and too narrow means you end up with gaps on either side.
-There ARE both inside and outside-frame mounted options, so knowing the difference and measuring accordingly will help you get the best fit.
+There are both inside and outside-frame-mounted options, so knowing the difference and measuring accordingly will help you get the best fit.
 You’ll want at least 1-½” extra on the outsides if you’re not fitting tightly within the frame.

-Not considering materials at all
+Mistake 6: Not considering materials at all

 We talked a lot about material choices in our blog about choosing the right window treatments for pets, but this applies to children and even your own lifestyle as well.
 Some window coverings are potentially deadly to your pets or children.
 Aside from safety, hard-to-clean treatments don’t belong in a mudroom or kitchen, for example.